-Cate egory Framework Target audience The target audience for this target setting framework are financial institutions with portfolios of mortgages.
-Scope Asset class Mortgage So Sectors Targets are set at portfolio emissions for residential buildings.
+Cate gory Framework Target audience The target audience for this target setting framework are financial institutions with portfolios of residential mortgages.
+Scope Asset class Residential mortgage Sco Sectors Targets are set at portfolio emissions for residential buildings.
 For a target to qualify, it has to be set for a minimum share of the mortgage portfolio emissions, as defined in the SBTi Target Validation Criteria for financial institutions.
-Mechanics Inputs - data Annual emissions data can be sourced and estimated from disclosure of buildings' energy-related emissions or energy performance; or public database on buildings' emissions or energy performance.
+Mechanics Inputs - data Annual emissions data can be sourced and estimated from disclosure of buildings' energy-related emissions or energy performance; or public database on buildings' emissions or energy performance, including the energy consumptions of the household.
 When using buildings' energy performance data, emissions factors are required to convert energy use (i.e., for heat and electricity) into emissions.

 Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. Targets set using regional pathways will be assessed against global pathways.
-Attribution approach Emissions of buildings in mortgage portfolios are 100% attributed to the portfolio, as dwellings are often financed by a mortgage of only one provider.
-Full attribution instead of using loan-to-value ratio can avoid changes in emission performances due to fluctuating property values. ^a Outputs The output will be an emission intensity (per floor area) target at the mortgage portfolio level.
+Targets set using regional pathways can be accepted if they are equally or more ambitious than targets set using global pathways.
+Attribution approach When calculating financed emissions, a building's annual emissions are attributed to the mortgage provider using a loan-to-value approach.
+Thus, the attribution is equal to the ratio of the outstanding amount at the time of GHG accounting to the property value at loan origination. ^a Outputs The output will be an emission intensity (per floor area) target at the mortgage portfolio level.
 Example: Financial Institution A commits to reduce its mortgage portfolio GHG emissions with% per m2 by 2030 from a 2017 base year.
 Portfolio weighting Targets are not weighted within portfolios with targets on other asset classes.

 This methodology covers science-based targets for the portfolios of financial institutions consisting of mortgages.
 A mortgage is defined as any lending agreement to purchasing a building in exchange for a regular repayment at interest, which the lender is entitled to with the condition that the loan becomes void upon the payment of the debt.
-As mortgages are mainly applied for the purchase of a residential building, the scope of the methodology is on residential buildings, defined as buildings for a single family or multifamily that are used primarily for human dwelling (i.e., apartments and houses) (IEA 2013).
+As mortgages are mainly applied for the purchase of a residential building, the scope of the methodology is on residential buildings, defined as buildings for a single-family or multifamily that are used primarily for human dwelling (i.e., apartments and houses) (IEA 2013).

 This methodology presents a sector-based approach to set a science-based target for the scope 3, category 15 (investment) emissions for financial institutions.
-When accounting for the financed emissions of a mortgage portfolio, these emissions are based on the energy-related emissions of the residential building, which cover the following:
+When accounting for the financed emissions of a mortgage portfolio, these emissions are based on the energy-related emissions of the residential building (including the energy consumption of the household), which cover the following:

-- Direct emissions from on-site fuel combustion for space heating, water heating, cooking, etc.; and - Indirect emissions from purchased energy (electricity, steam, heat, and cooling) for space heating, water heating, space cooling, lighting, cooking, appliances, and miscellaneous equipment (i.e., including the energy use of the household).
+Direct emissions from on-site fuel combustion for space heating, water heating, cooking, etc.; and

+Indirect emissions from purchased energy (electricity, steam, heat, and cooling) for space heating, water heating, space cooling, lighting, cooking, appliances, and miscellaneous equipment (i.e., including the energy use of the household).